Carlos Alfonso (baseball)

-Carlos A. Alfonso (born December 18, 1950, in Havana, Cuba) is a former minor league baseball player and manager, as well as a former minor and major league coach.
+Carlos A. Alfonso (born December 18, 1950) is a former minor league baseball player and manager, as well as a former minor and major league coach.
 He is currently the Tampa Bay Rays Director of International Operations.
 He helped open the Rays Academies in Colombia, Brazil, Venezuela, and the Dominican Republic.
 In January 2014, he became the Houston Astros Coordinator of International Development and Special Assignment Scout.

 Education

 Alfonso graduated from Naples Senior High School (Naples, FL) in 1968.
 He won the Scholar Athlete of the Year and also was inducted in the National Honor Society.
 Alfonso attended Miami Dade JC, Edison JC, Brevard JC as well as University of South Florida and Florida International University.
 He majored In Psychology and minored in Spanish.

 Playing career

 Alfonso played in the Houston Astros organization from 1968 to 1975 and in the Cincinnati Reds organization in 1976.
 He was originally a third baseman and catcher in his first two professional seasons; however, in 1969, he also pitched (although in 1970 he spent a few games at second base).
 He spent from 1972 to 1976 at the AAA level.
 Overall, he went 39–35 with a 3.71 ERA in 234 appearances as a pitcher (101 starts).